 - 4.5 Independent Review: An independent review of the Business Case will be completed by the SELEP Accountable Body against the Eligibility Criteria set out in Table 1 and the requirements of the SELEP Assurance Framework.
-This review of projects is to ensure that the requirements of the SELEP Assurance Framework to ensure that all investments are independently evaluated are met.
+This review of projects is to ensure that the requirement of the SELEP Assurance Framework to ensure that all investments are independently evaluated is met.
 The appraisal will be proportionate to the value of the investment.
 If your project does not meet all of the eligibility criteria, it is not suitable for this funding.
-In this case, please discuss further with the SELEP Secretariat who may be able to help you identify other, more suitable funding sources. - 4.6 Prioritisation: Should the call upon SSF exceed the amount of funding available, the funding bids will be prioritised in accordance with the criteria set out in Table 3 below.
-An initial technical prioritisation of the project will be led by the SELEP Directors Group, based on the outcome of the independent evaluation of bids and the assessment criteria.
-The outcome of this technical exercise, led by the SELEP Directors Group, will be presented to the SELEP Strategic Board or Investment Panel, if Strategic Board agree the delegation of authority, for endorsement and to inform the final decision making by the SELEP Managing Director.
-This technical prioritisation will be informed by the information presented within the Business Case submission. - 4.7 The Directors Group will be provided with the outcome of the independent assessment and will be asked to support the prioritisation of the bids based on the criteria set out in Table 3 below.
-A one to 5 scoring assessment will be made for each funding bid based on the five criteria listed in Table 3, based on the description which is most applicable to the project.
-The 1 to 5 scoring will be presented to the Strategic Board to support their consideration of the projects.
-A total score will not be provided as some of the prioritisation criteria, such as the projects deliverability, are likely to be more important than other criteria.
+In this case, please discuss further with the SELEP Secretariat who may be able to help you identify other, more suitable, funding sources. - 4.6 Prioritisation: Should the call upon SSF exceed the amount of funding available, the funding bids will be prioritised in accordance with the criteria set out in Table 3 below.
+The SELEP Strategic Board, or Investment Panel if Strategic Board agree the delegation of authority, will be asked to prioritise and endorse the applications.
+The consideration of the applications by the Strategic Board will be used to inform the final decision making and approval of the funding award by the SELEP Chief Executive Officer. - 4.7 Approval: SELEP Strategic Board meets on a quarterly basis and the timing of Board meetings should be considered when you submit your application.
+The project application will be considered for endorsement by the SELEP Strategic Board, but the funding award will be made by the SELEP Chief Executive Officer under delegated responsibilities. - 4.8 Post Approval: the grant will be paid to the relevant Upper Tier Authority for the Project by Essex County Council, who acts as Accountable Body for SELEP.
+A grant agreement between the recipient and Essex County Council must be in place before any funds are transferred.

-- 4.8 Approval: SELEP Strategic Board meets on a quarterly basis and the timing of Board meetings should be considered when you submit your application.
-The project application will be considered for endorsement by the SELEP Strategic Board, but the funding award will be made by the ELEP Managing Director under delegated responsibilities.
-Though the consideration of the project by the SELEP Strategic Board, the SELEP Accountability Board Chair will be sighted on the proposed award of funding owning to the Accountability Board Chair's responsibilities for ensuring value for money for all projects and programmes. - 4.9 Post Approval: the grant will be paid to the recipient Upper Tier Authority for the Project by Essex County Council, who acts as Accountable Body for the SELEP.
-A grant agreement between the recipient and Essex County Council must be in place before any funds are transferred. - 4.10 The funding is being transferred as a one off grant payment.
-Any increased to the cost of delivering the project must be managed locally. - 4.11 Monitoring and Evaluation project sponsors will be expected to report on the progress of the project and to provide information to allow the evaluation of the effectiveness of the project.
+- 4.9 The funding will be transferred as a one-off grant payment.
+Any increase to the cost of delivering the project must be managed locally. - 4.10 Monitoring and Evaluation project sponsors will be expected to report on the progress of the project and to provide information to allow the evaluation of the effectiveness of the project.
 Again, this will be proportionate to the size of the investment made.
 The requirements of monitoring and evaluation will be included in the grant agreement and a template will be provided by the SELEP Secretariat.
 Project progress and impact, and any changes to project scope will be reported to the Board on a bi-annual basis.
-More detailed update reports or presentations about the projects may be sought from the Board. - 4.12 All projects and all recipients must comply with the SELEP Assurance Framework and grant conditions. .
+More detailed update reports or presentations about the projects may be sought by the Board. - 4.11 All projects and all recipients must comply with the SELEP Assurance Framework and grant conditions.
 It is strongly suggested that any potential applicant spends time familiarising themselves with the SELEP Assurance Framework before submitting any bid.
 The current Assurance Framework can be accessed here.